ROCm/aomp/README.md

 sudo reboot
 sudo usermod -a -G video $LOGNAME
 ```
 To build AOMP with support for nvptx GPUs, you must first install cuda 10.
-We recommend cuda 10.0.
-Cuda 10.1 will not work till AOMP moves to the trunk development of LLVM 9.
-Once you download cuda 10.0 local install file, these commands should complete the install of cuda.
+We recommend CUDA 10.0.
+CUDA 10.1 will not work till AOMP moves to the trunk development of LLVM 9.
+Once you download CUDA 10.0 local install file, these commands should complete the install of CUDA.
+The CUDA installation is now optional.
 Note the first command references the install for Ubuntu 16.04.
 ```
    sudo dpkg -i cuda-repo-ubuntu1604-10-0-local-10.0.130-410.48_1.0-1_amd64.deb sudo apt-key add /var/cuda-repo-10-0-local-10.0.130-410.48/7fa2af80.pub